MrEliptik/godot_stream_overlays/readme.md

 ⚠️ Everything is subject to change as I'm actively working on it! ⚠️

-This is a collection of various overlays, made from streaming, with Godot!
+This is a collection of various overlays, made for streaming, with Godot!
 I'm making them live on [Twitch](https://twitch.tv/mreliptik)

 ## Projects